How to Set Financial Goals

 Short-term financial goals typically take less than a year to achieve.
 These goals often help you build a foundation for longer-term financial security while giving you quick wins to stay motivated.
 Some common short-term goals include:

-• Pay off debt: Becoming debt-free can position you to achieve your medium- and long-term goals.
+• Paying off debt: Becoming debt-free can position you to achieve your medium- and long-term goals.
 Consider strategies like the debt snowball or debt avalanche to stay organized.
 You may also consider consolidating or refinancing options to potentially lower interest rates, which could help you pay off debt faster.

-• Save for a vacation: Saving money for a vacation can involve creating a dedicated savings account for travel and setting a timeline to fund it.
+• Saving for a vacation: Saving money for a vacation can involve creating a dedicated savings account for travel and setting a timeline to fund it.
 You may want to break down the total estimated cost of your vacation and save a fixed amount each month to reach your goal.

 Medium-term goals